Vittorio Alfieri: Freemasonry

 The name of Vittorio Alfieri was never registered in the official publications of the Piedmont Freemasonry.
-It is proved Alfieri was initiated in the regular Masonic Lodge "Vittoria" of Naples which was an obedience of the Gran Loggia Nazionale "Lo Zelo", founded in 1874-185 by aristocrat Freemasons closely linked to the queen Maria Carolina of Austria.
+It is proven that Alfieri was initiated in the regular Masonic Lodge "Vittoria" of Naples, which was an obedience of the Gran Loggia Nazionale "Lo Zelo", founded in 1874-185 by aristocrat Freemasons closely linked to the queen Maria Carolina of Austria.

-Many of Alfieri's friends were Freemasons, as it is attested by the documents conserved in the center of studies located in the town of Asti.
+Many of Alfieri's friends were Freemasons, as it is attested by the documents conserved in the centre of studies located in the town of Asti.
 The first edition of the Alfieri's tragedy was published in 1763 and sent to the following notable Freemasons: the von Kaunitz brothers of Turin, Giovanni Pindemonte e Gerolamo Zulian in Venice, Annibale Beccaria (brother of Cesare), Luigi Visconte Arese e Gioacchino Pallavicini in Milan, Carlo Gastone Rezzonico in Parma, Saveur Grimaldi in Genoa, Ludovico Savioli in Bologna, Kiliano Caraccioli which was Venerable Master in Naples, Giuseppe Guasco in Rome.

-On August 27, 1782, the name of Alfieri is cited in the Tableau des Membres de la Respectable Loge de la Victoire à l'Orient de Naples ("List of the members of the Venerable Lodge "Victoire" in the Orient of Naples") as Comte Alfieri, Gentilhomme de Turin (count Alfieri, gentleman of Turin).
-Some months later, the Savoia dynasty banned any Masonic activity from the Piedmont and the Great Master count Asinari of Bernezzo was obliged to transfer his title to the prince Diego Naselli of Naples.
-Napes become the official seat of the Italian Scottish Rite Freemasonry.
+On 27 August 1782, the name of Alfieri is cited in the Tableau des Membres de la Respectable Loge de la Victoire à l'Orient de Naples ("List of the members of the Venerable Lodge "Victoire" in the Orient of Naples") as Comte Alfieri, Gentilhomme de Turin (count Alfieri, gentleman of Turin).
+Some months later, the Savoia dynasty banned any Masonic activity from the Piedmont and the Great Master Count Asinari of Bernezzo was obliged to transfer his title to the prince Diego Naselli of Naples.
+Naples became the official seat of the Italian Scottish Rite Freemasonry.

 His poetry Vita, published in 1775, says: